ufal/pcedt2.0-coref/README.md

 The annotation of alignment for tectogrammatical coreferential nodes is represented by the following attributes:

-* `align_coref`: defined and true for the nodes whose alignment was treated either manually or using a supervised approach
+* `is_align_coref`: defined and true for the nodes whose alignment was treated either manually or using a supervised approach
 * `alignment`: node alignment
     * `counterpart.rf`: the ID of the aligned counterpart
     * `type`: type of the alignment; in PCEDT 2.0 Coref the `coref_gold` and `coref_supervised` types are introduced for the